Oral health of children

 Children living in communities with fluoridated drinking-water generally had better oral health than children living in non-fluoridated communities.

-In 2015, around 59 percent of 5-year-olds were caries-free in their primary teeth.
-Rates were slightly higher in fluoridated communities (60 percent) than in non-fluoridated communities (59 percent) (Figure 1).
+In 2016, around 60 percent of 5-year-olds were caries-free in their primary teeth.
+Rates were similar in fluoridated communities (60 percent) and non-fluoridated communities (60 percent) (Figure 1).

-Similarly, children in Year 8 (12–13-year-olds) were more likely to be caries-free in their permanent teeth if they lived in fluoridated communities (62 percent) than in non-fluoridated communities (61 percent) (Figure 3).
+Children in Year 8 (12–13-year-olds) were more likely to be caries-free in their permanent teeth if they lived in fluoridated communities (64 percent) than in non-fluoridated communities (61 percent) (Figure 3).
 This difference was particularly seen for Māori children.

-In 2015, the Capital and Coast district health board had the highest percentages of caries-free 5-year-olds and Year 8 children.
-Around 70 percent of children were caries-free in this region.
+In 2016, Southern and Waikato District Health Boards had the highest percentages of caries-free 5-year-olds and Year 8 children.
+Around 70 percent of children were caries-free in Southern DHB.
+While appproximatetly 72% were caries free in Waikato DHB.

 In general, children in the South Island were more likely to be caries-free than children in the North Island (Figure 5 and Figure 6).